magneticio/vamp.io/content/documentation/api/v9.9.9/api-haproxy.md

 If successful, will return the [HA proxy configuration](/documentation/api/v9.9.9/api-haproxy/#haproxy-config-parameters) for the HAProxy `version_number` specified in the request path.

 ### Errors
-* **blank response** - There is no configuration for the specified HAProxy version number.
+* **blank response** - There is no configuration available for the specified HAProxy version number.

 ### Examples